Cypriot cuisine: Food preparation

 Meats grilled over charcoal are known as souvla, souvlaki or şiş, named after the skewers on which they are prepared.
 Most commonly these are pork, kid, beef, lamb or chicken and sheftalia, but grilled halloumi cheese, mushrooms, and, uniquely to the Greek Cypriots, loukaniko (pork sausages) are also served.
 They are typically stuffed into a pita or wrapped in a thin flatbread, along with a salad of cabbage, parsley, thinly sliced onions, tomatoes and sliced cucumber.
 Although less popular than souvlaki and sheftalia, gyros are also commonly eaten.
 Gyros (also known as döner) have grilled meat slices instead of chunks, and the taste differs from that of souvlaki due to the salad and dressings added.
 Gyros are made from various cuts of lamb, pork, or chicken, and sometimes but rarely beef.

 Bulgur is the traditional carbohydrate other than bread.
 It is often steamed with tomato and onion; a few strands of vermicelli pasta are often added to provide a texture, fragrance, colour and flavour contrast.
 Along with bulgur, natural yogurt is a staple.
 Wheat and yogurt come together in the traditional peasant meal of tarhana/trahanas, a way of preserving milk in which the cracked wheat is steamed, mixed with sour milk, dried, and stored.
 Small amounts reheated in water or broth provide a nourishing and tasty meal, especially with added cubes of aged halloumi.
 Bulgur is also used to make koupes or içli/bulgur köfte, the Cypriot form of kibbeh, where the bulgur is mixed with flour and water to form a dough, which is formed into a cigar shape.
 A hollow is made through the cigar and a mixture of minced meat, onions, parsley and cinnamon is packed.
 After sealing the meat mixture inside the cigar they are deep-fried before serving with lemon juice.

 For Greek Cypriots, there are many fasting days defined by the Orthodox Church, and though not everyone adheres, many do.
 On these days, effectively all animal products must not be consumed.
 Pulses are eaten instead, sometimes cooked in tomato sauce, but more usually simply prepared and dressed with olive oil and lemon.
 On some days, even olive oil is not allowed.
-These meals often consist of raw onion, raw garlic, and dried red chili which is munched along with these austere dishes to add a variety of taste, though this practice is dying out.
+These meals often consist of raw onion, raw garlic, and dried red chili which is eaten along with these austere dishes to add a variety of taste, though this practice is dying out.